Distance by de-correlation: Computing distance with heterogeneous grid cells: Discussion

 \section{Discussion}

-The organization of grid cells into discrete modules \cite{stensola2012entorhinal} has led many theoretical investigations on their computational role to make the corollary assumption that, within a module, all grid cells are identical, up to translation \cite{sreenivasan2011grid, mathis2012optimal, wei2015principle, stemmler2015connecting, dorrell2023actionable}.
-While experimental investigation has found evidence that grid cells are involved in the computing of distance between points \cite{jacob2017medial, tennant2018stellate, duncan2025grid}, the assumption of a single grid spacing and orientation, per grid module, has required complex coding schemes to achieve this for distances $> 1.0$ m \cite{fiete2008grid}.

-Recent analysis of state-of-the-art electrophysiological recordings of medial entorhinal cortex \cite{gardner2022toroidal} identified small, but robust heterogeneity in grid properties within the same grid module \cite{redman2024robust}.
-This variability leads to a breaking of the grid cell population activity translation symmetry, and suggests that individual grid modules may have considerably more computational capacity than was previously assumed.
+The organization of grid cells into discrete modules \cite{stensola2012entorhinal} has led many theoretical investigations on their computational role to make the corollary assumption that, within a module, all grid cells are identical, up to translation \cite{fiete2008grid, burak2009accurate, sreenivasan2011grid, mathis2012optimal, wei2015principle, stemmler2015connecting}.
+While experimental investigation has found evidence that grid cells are involved in the computing of distance between points \cite{jacob2017medial, tennant2018stellate, duncan2025grid}, supporting their putative role in spatial navigation, the requirement of a single grid spacing and orientation per grid module -- which is assumed by the theoretical work that underlies the field's understanding of the computational role of grid -- has recently been challenged \cite{redman2025robust}.
+In particular, analysis of state-of-the-art electrophysiological recordings of medial entorhinal cortex \cite{gardner2022toroidal} identified small, but robust heterogeneity in grid properties within the same grid module \cite{redman2025robust}.
+This variability leads to a breaking of the grid cell population activity translation symmetry and suggests that individual grid modules may have considerably more computational capacity than was previously assumed.
+However, what computational properties a heterogeneous grid module has remains unclear.
+This is important to address, as the variability in grid properties implies that, \textit{a priori}, the previously developed grid cell theory may not hold.